irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 ## SECTION 2: learning experience INTRODUCTION

-**Concrete Experience / Motivator:**
-Concrete Experience / Motivator (5 Minutes)
+### Concrete Experience / Motivator (Approximately 5 Minutes)

-Setup (1 Minute)
+- **Setup (1 Minute)**
-	•	Have participants pair up.
-One will act as the User and the other as AI.
+  - Have participants pair up: one person acts as the *User* and the other as the *AI*.
-	•	The User writes a short instruction (e.g., “Create a three-sentence summary about the importance of training” or “Draw a simple battlefield map”).
+  - Instruct the User to write a short instruction (e.g., "Create a three-sentence summary about the importance of training").
-	•	The AI follows the instructions exactly as written, without adding their own interpretation.
+  - The AI partner must follow the instruction exactly as written.

-Activity (2 Minutes)
+- **Activity (2 Minutes)**
-	•	The User passes their instruction to the AI, who executes the task literally.
+  - The User passes the instruction to the AI partner, who performs the task literally.
-	•	Encourage them to stay in character—the AI only does what is explicitly stated and asks no clarifying questions.
-	•	If the instruction is unclear, the AI should respond in a way that an AI tool might (e.g., generating something random or producing an error-like response).

-Discussion (5 Minutes)
-	•	Bring the class back together and ask:
-	•	“How did that go?
-Did the AI person interpret things the way you expected?”
-	•	“What was implied but left unstated?”
-	•	“How did vague vs. clear instructions impact the result?”
-	•	“What strategies might you use to get better results from AI?”
+  - Emphasize that the AI should stick to the exact wording without interpreting unstated elements.

+- **Discussion (2 Minutes)**
+  - Ask: "How did the AI's response match your expectations?"
+  - Discuss the impact of clear versus vague instructions.

-Bridge to the Task (1 Minute)
+- **Bridge to Next Activity (1 Minute)**
-	•	“Just like in this exercise, AI tools follow instructions exactly as given—no more, no less.
-Next, we’ll practice crafting inputs for real AI tools to generate content effectively.”

-NOTE: This activates prior knowledge about giving clear instructions, highlights AI’s limitations, and sets up the importance of prompt engineering before the hands-on task.
+  - Explain that, similar to this exercise, AI tools require explicit and detailed inputs.
+Transition to the main activity on crafting effective prompts.

 ## Publish and Process